Honey Badger Silver (CVE:TUF) Shares Down 12% – What’s Next?

-Honey Badger Silver Inc. (CVE:TUF – Get Free Report) was down 12% on Friday .
-The stock traded as low as C$0.11 and last traded at C$0.11.
-Approximately 283,133 shares traded hands during trading, an increase of 211% from the average daily volume of 91,041 shares.
+Honey Badger Silver Inc. (CVE:TUF – Get Free Report) shares fell 12% during mid-day trading on Saturday .
+The company traded as low as C$0.11 and last traded at C$0.11.
+283,133 shares changed hands during mid-day trading, an increase of 211% from the average session volume of 91,041 shares.
 The stock had previously closed at C$0.13.

 Honey Badger Silver Inc acquires, explores for, and develops mineral properties.
 It primarily explores for silver, cobalt, gold, zinc, and lead deposits.
 The company holds a 100% interest in the Clear Lake deposit that comprises 121 contiguous claims covering an area of approximately 2,500 hectares located in the Whitehorse Mining District of the Yukon; and Nanisivik project that covering an area of approximately 5,723 hectares located in Nunavut.